- Home

 1481

-A Regency period mahogany five tier bookcase.of graduated form, each tier supported by turned columns and with a panelled back, on the reverse with a stencilled inscription, 'From FREEMANS/MANUFACTORY/St. ANDREWS NORWICH'.
+A Regency period mahogany five tier bookcase.of graduated form, each tier supported by turned columns and with a panelled back, resting on turned bun feet with concealed castors.
+With a stencilled inscription, 'From FREEMANS/MANUFACTORY/St. ANDREWS NORWICH'.

 Dimensions: